FujitsuLaboratories/cattaz/docs/index.cattaz.md

 # Cattaz documentation

 Cattaz documentation is self-hosted.
-You can edit text and use applications in place.
+You can edit text and use applications in the same place.

 ## Markdown syntax